Climate and Average Weather Year Round in Punta del Este Uruguay

 Growing Degree Days in Punta del Este

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.1 months, from November 5 to February 10, with an average daily incident shortwave energy per square meter above 6.9 kWh.
-The brightest day of the year is January 1, with an average of 8.0 kWh.
+The brightest month of the year in Punta del Este is December, with an average of 8.0 kWh.

 The darker period of the year lasts for 3.7 months, from April 29 to August 19, with an average daily incident shortwave energy per square meter below 3.5 kWh.
-The darkest day of the year is June 28, with an average of 2.4 kWh.
+The darkest month of the year in Punta del Este is June, with an average of 2.4 kWh.

 The topography within 2 miles of Punta del Este contains only modest variations in elevation, with a maximum elevation change of 233 feet and an average elevation above sea level of 34 feet.
 Within 10 miles contains only modest variations in elevation (502 feet).
 Within 50 miles contains significant variations in elevation (1,709 feet).

 The area within 2 miles of Punta del Este is covered by water (47%), trees (23%), and artificial surfaces (22%), within 10 miles by water (65%) and grassland (20%), and within 50 miles by water (63%) and grassland (23%).